barstoolbluz/build-ollama-cuda/README.md

-# Ollama CUDA (Flox / Nix Package Manager Build)
+# Ollama CUDA (Flox Build)

-Custom Ollama build with CUDA support for NVIDIA GTX 9xx through RTX 50xx on non-NixOS systems using Flox or the Nix package manager.
+Custom Ollama build with CUDA support for NVIDIA GTX 9xx through RTX 50xx on non-NixOS systems using Flox.

 ## Problem This Solves